Chesuncook Lake: History

-Chesuncook Lake features in First Lensman by EE "Doc" Smith as a clandestine handover point for a shipment of illegal drugs.

 Chesuncook Village

 Chesuncook Village is a small settlement located on the northwestern shore of Chesuncook Lake with a year-round population of approximately 10 people on this otherwise uninhabited lake.
 It is in an unorganized township in the heart of the east coast's largest unsettled logging forest and is considered to be the last wilderness area on the eastern seaboard of the United States.
 It is approximately 60 miles from the nearest towns of Greenville and Millinocket, Maine.
 It is completely off grid with no infrastructure.

 The only public land within the village is maintained by the state as a pasture and public boat launch/beach area.
 There is a non denominational meeting house which is used by seasonal churches, as a meeting place, and for foul weather refuge by those traveling through the area.

-History

-Chesuncook "Village" was settled in 1849 by Ansel A. Smith as a logging outfit.
+Chesuncook Village was settled in 1849 by Ansel A. Smith as a logging outfit.

 The historic Chesuncook Lake House Inn, built in 1864 is still in operation 150 years later by its current owners the Surprenant family.
 Set on the shoreline of Chesuncook Lake and facing Mount Katahdin in the distance, the Lake House and its acreage are one of the few remaining North Woods "logging hotels" which at one time were built at intervals of every 14 miles (this was the average distance a man could walk in one day) through the logging regions in order to house and feed the logging industry as well as visiting travelers and sportsmen such as Henry David Thoreau.

-The rest of the village which is actually a 1920s subdivision that never really took off, supports a scattering of privately owned seasonal camps and a few permanent year-round residents.
+The rest of the village, which is actually a 1920s subdivision that never really took off, supports a scattering of privately owned seasonal camps and a few permanent year-round residents.

-In 2003 Chesuncook Village celebrated the 150 year anniversary of the original publication of Henry David Thoreau's book "The Maine Woods".
+In 2003, Chesuncook Village celebrated the 150 year anniversary of the original publication of Henry David Thoreau's book The Maine Woods.